What Goes Into an Appraisal?

-Getting a house can be the biggest financial decision most might ever consider.
-It doesn't matter if a main residence, a second vacation property or one of many rentals, the purchase of real property is a complex transaction that requires multiple parties to see it through.
+Buying real estate is the most important financial decision many people will ever encounter.
+It doesn't matter if where you raise your family, an additional vacation home or an investment, purchasing real property is a complex financial transaction that requires multiple parties to see it through.

-It's likely you are familiar with the parties taking part in the transaction.
-The most recognizable face in the transaction is the real estate agent.
-Next, the lender provides the money required to finance the exchange.
-And ensuring all aspects of the transaction are completed and that the title is clear to pass to the buyer from the seller is the title company.
+Most people are familiar with the parties taking part in the transaction.
+The most familiar person in the transaction is the real estate agent.
+Then, the mortgage company provides the money required to fund the deal.
+And ensuring all areas of the exchange are completed and that the title is clear to pass to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the property is worth the purchase price?
+So, what party is responsible for making sure the property is worth the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Wronski Appraisal Services Inc. will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first task at Wronski Appraisal Services Inc. is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are there and are in the condition a typical buyer would expect them to be.
-To ensure the stated square footage is accurate and convey the layout of the home, the inspection often entails creating a sketch of the floorplan.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the property.
+To ascertain the true status of the property, it's our responsibility to first complete a thorough inspection.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are present and are in the shape a typical buyer would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser identifies any obvious amenities - or defects - that would have an impact on the value of the property.

-After the inspection, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.
+Once the site has been inspected, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Replacement Cost

-This is where we use information on local building costs, the cost of labor and other elements to derive how much it would cost to build a property nearly identical to the one being appraised.
-This figure often sets the maximum on what a property would sell for.
+This is where we gather information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
+This value often sets the maximum on what a property would sell for.
 The cost approach is also the least used predictor of value.

 Appraisers become very familiar with the subdivisions in which they appraise.
-They thoroughly understand the value of particular features to the people of that area.
-Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.
+They innately understand the value of specific features to the people of that area.
+Then, the appraiser looks up recent transactions in the vicinity and finds properties which are 'comparable' to the home in question.
+By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

-• For example, if the comparable property has a storm shelter and the subject doesn't, the appraiser may subtract the value of a storm shelter from the sales price of the comparable.
+• Say, for example, the comparable has a storm shelter and the subject does not, the appraiser may subtract the value of a storm shelter from the sales price of the comparable home.

-Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-At Wronski Appraisal Services Inc., we are an authority in knowing the worth of real estate features in Scottsdale and Maricopa County neighborhoods.
-This approach to value is typically given the most importance when an appraisal is for a real estate purchase.
+After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+At Wronski Appraisal Services Inc., we are experts when it comes to knowing the value of particular items in Scottsdale and Maricopa County neighborhoods.
+This approach to value is typically awarded the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-A third method of valuing approach to value is sometimes employed when a neighborhood has a measurable number of renter occupied properties.
-In this situation, the amount of income the real estate yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use a third approach to value.
+In this situation, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to derive the current value.